hongcui/SDD/trunk/SDD/readme.txt

 RDF XML document as output.
 So, you can place either an absolute path or relative (to the project) path as an argument to this method.

+Changing RDF Namespaces

+The namespaces used for various predicates ("structure", "character", etc.) can be changed in the conversion/rdf.properties file.
+These are just populated with toy names at the moment, it's safe to change any of them (other than the "rdf" property).

+Changing Database Names and Table Names

+The filename fetching and singular->plural term processing rely on the FilenameTaxonDao and SingularPluralDao objects, respectively.
+These query certain databases containing tables holding relevant information.
+The names of the databases and tables in which the data lies can be configured in the dao/database.properties files.
+The properties to change to make such configurations are:

+- singular-plural-database
+- singular-plural-table-name
+- filename-database
+- filename-table-name

+Thus, when changes in versions occur, the table names can be easily updated.